Winnington: Industry

 Winnington also has a combined heat and power station, providing electricity for Brunner Mond.

 The Anderton Boat Lift, which lifts boats from the River Weaver navigation to the canal, is nearby.

 The future

 Winnington Village is a new development consisting of a range of family homes.
 Developers including Barratt Developments, Taylor Wimpey, Morris and Wilson Homes (Wilson Bowden) are looking to build a new community environment with the potential for a school and leisure facilities.

 Climate

 Sport

 Winnington is home to Winnington Park Rugby Football Club that fields both a rugby union and rugby league team.

 Also in Winnington is the Jubilee field (so named when it was given to the people of Northwich by Brunner Mond on their 50th anniversary in 1923), the playing fields are home to Winnington Avenue Football Club, with age groups in the Mid Cheshire Youth league from 8 years old to open age.

+History

+Winnington was formerly a township in the parish of Great Budworth, in 1866 Winnington became a separate civil parish, on 1 April 1936 the parish was abolished and merged with Northwich, Weaverham cum Milton and Hartford.
+In 1931 the parish had a population of 1268.